cilium/cilium/Documentation/cmdref/cilium-operator.md

 ### Options

 ```
-      --api-server-port uint16                  Port on which the operator should serve API requests (default 9234)
       --aws-client-burst int                    Burst value allowed for the AWS client used by the AWS ENI IPAM (default 4)
       --aws-client-qps float                    Queries per second limit for the AWS client used by the AWS ENI IPAM (default 20)
       --aws-instance-limit-mapping map          Add or overwrite mappings of AWS instance limit in the form of {"AWS instance type": "Maximum Network Interfaces","IPv4 Addresses per Interface","IPv6 Addresses per Interface"}. cli example: --aws-instance-limit-mapping=a1.medium=2,4,4 --aws-instance-limit-mapping=a2.somecustomflavor=4,5,6 configmap example: {"a1.medium": "2,4,4", "a2.somecustomflavor": "4,5,6"} (default map[])